Computer charting was a big disappointment to me, and I miss pen and paper

 Looking up information used to be as fast as your ability to open a book.
 With computers it is somewhat easy to find things but you are at the mercy of your machine’s speed and power.
 You have to wait until the information is downloaded to your screen and pray the computer is running fast that day.

-New EHR systems are slow as molasses and if you go away for 5 minutes they log you out so you have to log in again.
-If you are in a hurry, the system seem to slow down even further (I don’t know why).
+New EHR systems can slow you down.
+If you go away for 5 minutes, the system will log you out so you have to log in again.
+If you are in a hurry, the system seem to slow down even further for some reason.

 The system does not follow a nurse’s workflow – it has its own mind and dictates how things should be done.
-Whoever write these programs don’t have too much of an idea about what a nurse’s day is on the floor is.
+The writers of these software probably think nurses should conform to their system rather the other way around.